Aro Tolbukhin: In the Mind of a Killer

 Aro Tolbukhin: In the Mind of a Killer (Aro Tolbukhin: En la mente del asesino) is a 2002 film, written and directed by Isaac Pierre Racine, Agustí Villaronga, and Lydia Zimmermann.
-It was the 2003 Mexican submission for the Academy Award for Best Foreign Language Film.
+It was the 2003 Mexican submission for the Academy Award for Best Foreign Language Film, but was not nominated.

 Plot

 The film tells the story of Aro Tolbukhin, a Hungarian salesman who sets fire to seven people in an infirmary in a mission in Guatemala.
 The film follows his life, from his childhood in Hungary to his arrival in Guatemala, in an attempt to determine his motivations.